abasaleh-dev/Noor-Ahlyebait-PC/improved_windows_spec.md

 ## ✅ Major Features Overview

-- Profiles with PIN protection
-- Profanity and NSFW filtering with overlays
+- Profiles with PIN protection and Settings per profile for how many Browser tabs can b opened by user MultiTab like defafult 3 Browser tabs per Profile or unlimited  Tabs- Profanity and NSFW filtering with overlays
 - Ad and tracker blocking (EasyList/EasyPrivacy)
 - SafeSearch enforcement
 - Time limits and scheduled access